noahehall/theBookOfNoah/web_technologies/core/browser/browser.md

 				- is specific to each browser
 			- subscription.endpoint
 				- the browsers push service creates an endpoint where you server can send messages to a specific user
-				- this endpoint is to the browsers push service, which is responsible for routing messages to the user associated at this endpoint
+				- the browsers push service maps the endpoint to a specific client,
 			- subscription.keys
 				- used to encrypt your push messages before sending to the subscription endpoint  (see webpush)
 				- you must encrypt your messages before sending to the push service as the push service may not be encrypted (https)